charlesdevelops/clip64/README.md

 # base64-to-clipboard
 Decodes an input string from base64 and then saves the result to the clipboard.
 # Setup
-Download the `clip64` binary to your system, or alternatively to compile the app yourself, clone this repository and run `go build clip64.go`.
+Download the most recent release of the `clip64` binary to your system from https://github.com/charlesdevelops/clip64/releases, or alternatively to compile the app yourself, clone this repository and run `go build clip64.go`.
 Then, move the outputted `clip64` binary to your system path to access it via the terminal.
 For MacOS users, this means moving the `clip64` binary to `/usr/local/bin`.
 # Usage
 Run the binary with an input in base64 form, for example `clip64 SGVsbG8gd29ybGQhIQ==`.
 The decoded output will be printed to the terminal as well as copied to the clipboard.
 # Possible future features